 Use competitor’s social media ads to see how they position their product

 Make sure you document their:

 Swipe copy that differentiates your product from theirs.
-Look up industry/market news and trends to find out how your web copy will stand out.
+Look up industry/market news and trends to determine how your web copy will stand out.

 Use Google to see what competitors are doing

-Competitor’s case studies tell stories of how their product or service’ transformed their lives.
-Word of mouth is still the most powerful marketing tool so the insight you’ll get provides an opportunity to find your positioning in the market.
+Competitors’ case studies tell stories of how their products transformed their lives.
+Word of mouth is still the most powerful marketing tool, so the insight you’ll get provides an opportunity to find your positioning in the market.
 Take note of:

-Identify who they are attracting, and how they use their case studies to generate more customers.
+Identify who they attract and how they use their case studies to generate more customers.

-If your customers and prospects are researching online for the right product then you should be too.
+If your customers and prospects are researching the right product online, you should be too.
 Focus on review mining in forums, blog/articles comments, and other sources of golden nuggets.

 People will tell you what to write